ghc-proposals/ghc-proposals/proposals/0372-ghc-extensions.rst

 ``default-language`` field).

 When ``ghc`` is used without an explicit language choice, a default choice is determined by GHC.
 This applies in particular to uses of ``ghci``.
-This may or may not be the most recent ``GHC20XX`` edition, because changes to the default can lead to backwards incompatibilities.
+Typically, the next major release of GHC after an accepted proposal for ``GHC20XX`` will change the default language edition to ``GHC20XX``.

 Criteria